MicrosoftDocs/entra-docs/docs/identity/authentication/certificate-based-authentication-federation-get-started.md

 ---
 # Get started with certificate-based authentication in Microsoft Entra ID with federation

-Certificate-based authentication (CBA) with federation enables you to be authenticated by Microsoft Entra ID with a client certificate on a Windows, Android, or iOS device when connecting your Exchange online account to:
+Certificate-based authentication (CBA) with federation enables Microsoft Entra ID to authenticate you with a client certificate on a Windows, Android, or iOS device when connecting your Exchange online account to:

 - Microsoft mobile applications such as Microsoft Outlook and Microsoft Word
 - Exchange ActiveSync (EAS) clients